Mont St. Jean, Luxembourg

 Mont St. Jean (Gehaansbierg, Johannisberg) is a hill, castle, and religious site in the commune of Dudelange, in southern Luxembourg.
 The summit is at 417 m.

 Mont St. Jean has probably been a point of religious interest since pre-Christian times.
 The annual pilgrimage to St. John's Chapel, on the summit, on St. John's Eve (23 June) was accompanied in the Middle Ages by ecstatic dancing.
 The ritualistic dance, a surviving example of which is found at Echternach, was supposedly performed to ward off St. Vitus Dance, but is possibly a relic of pagan times.

-A castle and commandery of the Order of St. John was built at Mont St. Jean in the sixteenth century; the site belonged to the von Isenburg family at this time.
+A castle and commandery of the Order of St. John were built at Mont St. Jean in the sixteenth century; the site belonged to the von Isenburg family at this time.
 In 1937, Stations of the Cross were constructed, which are used on St. John's Eve to this day.